LeticiaBibiano/ruby_on_rails_doc/README.md

 # ruby_on_rails_doc

 A simple Ruby On Rails documentation made by me!
+(In portuguese 🇧🇷)

 1 - [O que é Ruby On Rails?](https://github.com/LeticiaBibiano/ruby_on_rails_doc/blob/main/o_que_e.md)